-6. Many users will use it or might have used it for desktop applications only, but it also provides great tool support of Web Technologies like; HTML, CSS, JSON.
+6. Many users will use it or might have used it for desktop applications only, but it also provides great tool support for Web Technologies like; HTML, CSS, JSON.

-There are a few things, which one can find a bit odd compared with so many features.
+There are a few things that one can find a bit odd compared with so many features.
 It mainly helps the front-end developers as compared with the back-end developers.
 But as per some user’s opinions, it is equally helpful.
-It supports most of the languages used by most of the programmers but other languages might have to downloaded or extensions may have to be used for them.
+It supports most of the languages used by most of the programmers, but other languages might have to download, or extensions may have to be used for them.
 Along with this common zoom-in, zoom-out brightness, theme selection features too are made available.

 Visual Studio Scope

 Another feature that naïve-users or anyone can see instantly different from other editors is the user-friendliness of the Visual Studio Code.
 The usability is very easy to handle.
 The file is arranged hierarchically and has regular softwares like a toolbar, status bar, and a sidebar.
 It also has a floating windows explorer window, which can be fixed at one place according to convenience, which consists of the directory structure of files.
 These files (code files, image folders, etc.) can be opened or renamed from here, and changes will automatically get reflected in the storage.